|Events||| Print ||

-All Society meetings are free and open to the public.
-Each meeting opens with a 30-minute business meeting and introductory remarks followed by a lecture presentation by a featured speaker.
+All society meetings are free and open to the public.
+Each meeting opens with announcements and introductory remarks followed by a lecture presentation by a featured speaker.
 Please check our calendar for the complete schedule of meeting times and topics.

-In addition, there six Special Interest Groups (SIGs), each of which offers meetings from four to six times a year.
+In addition, there are Special Interest Groups (SIGs), each of which offers meetings from four to six times a year.
 Meeting times, days, and locations vary.
-Please check the individual SIG pages for those groups in which you have an interest: African-American, French, German, Irish, Italian, Jewish.
+Please check the individual SIG pages for those groups in which you have an interest: African-American, German, Irish, Italian, and Jewish.
 Everyone is invited to these free meetings.

 The Annual Family History Conference

-Each year since 1970 the Society has hosted an all-day Family History Conference (FHC), held each spring.
-Formally called the Annual Fair, it has historically been the largest such single-day event in the Midwest.
+Each year since 1970, the society has hosted an all-day Family History Conference (FHC), held each spring.
+Formerly called the Annual Fair, it has historically been the largest such single-day event in the Midwest.
 The FHC typically features one or more nationally-recognized speakers, several outstanding local speakers, a large and bustling vendor area, and an optional lunch.

-The Society’s Speaker Series, generally held in October, offers an all-day genealogical event focused on a specific topic.
+The society’s Speaker Series, held twice a year, in July and in October, offers an all-day genealogical event focused on a specific topic.
 Typically delivered by a nationally-known expert in the field, the Speaker Series event includes a series of lecture presentations on the event topic, as well as time for individual consulting with the presenter.
 Lunch is included in the program.

 Salt Lake City Research Trip

 The first Sunday of December has been set aside for our annual Book Jamboree.
 Free to all, the Book Jamboree is a perfect opportunity to begin your holiday shopping.
-Local authors, groups, and book shop owners gather in our large front room to offer new and interesting geneological and historical books, maps CDs, and other related items.
+Local authors, groups, and book shop owners gather in our large front room to offer new and interesting genealogical and historical books, maps, CDs, and other related items.

 An annual fund raiser and a night of fun and fellowship.
 Annually held in March of every year at the Maryland Heights Community Centre.
 The questions are general knowledge questions, so get a group of friends together for an enjoyable night out and help the society in with its mission to educate and preserve our St. Louis heritage.
 Click here for more information.

-The Society makes every effort to assure access for those with special needs to its events.
-If you have such a need, or have a question about this, please contact the Society.
+The Society makes every effort to assure access to its events for those with special needs.
+If you have such a need, or have a question about this, please contact the society.